This Instant Pot Beef Pot Roast is exceptionally tender and boldly flavorful. We add potatoes and carrots to make it a complete meal-in-one.

 How to Cook Pot Roast in Your Instant Pot

 Cooking appliances come and go, but a good Instant Pot is worthy of becoming a dependable fixture in your kitchen for many years to come.
 Some beginners start out with a 6qt pressure cooker, but we highly recommend getting the 8qt capacity cooker, as you’ll soon appreciate its ability to easily manage things like soups and stews and roasted potatoes for the entire family.
+Don’t forget this handy steam diverter, which protects the bottom of your cabinets from being warped by steam.

 A huge advantage of making pot roast in the Instant Pot is the ability to sear all sides of your beef roast, directly in the pot itself.
 Add oil to the inner pot of the Instant Pot, turn it to sauté mode, and sear away.
 No need to brown beef on the stovetop or dirty a separate pan.